• My Story

 Pinpointing the problem would help you know how to solve it and improve your child handwriting font.

-Practice pinching
+Practice Pinching

 Whether your child has firm control of a pencil or not, this tip will help to greatly improve their writing.
 By practicing the art of pinching items, you can strengthen their fingers and pencil grip.